- Scott Allen

 BRIDGING THE GAP - Ron Murray

-He didn’t like the stress the security job put on his family, with the closeness to violence, drunkenness etc and didn’t get to see his kids as much as he’s like though what else was there?.
-He knew there was a skill gap though couldn’t see how to bridge it so had almost resigned himself to not try working his way up again.
+He didn’t like the stress the security job put on his family, with the closeness to violence and drunkenness.
+He didn’t get to see his kids as much as he’s like.
+What else was there?
+He knew there was a skill gap.
+He couldn’t see how to bridge it so had almost resigned himself to not trying to working his way up.

 Roderick McLeod